Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 17 had survived and were picked up 3 hours later by the Norwegian corvette Potentilla (Christian Monsen) which was one of the escorts.
 Chief Engineer Oskar Næss had been severely injured, and despite the efforts of a Norwegian and British doctor, who amputated one of his legs and gave him continuous blood transfusions, he later died at a hospital in St. John's on Aug.
 28 and was buried the next day.
 Able Seaman Enger, Ordinary Seaman Nenningsland and Trimmer Johnsen had broken legs, and 2nd Engineer Henriksen, Donkeyman Akselsen, Cook Evensen, Ordinary Seaman Olafsen and Gunner Skitt were also injured, but not seriously.
 On arrival St. John's on the 27th they were all taken to a hospital.
 The maritime inquiry was held there on Aug.
 31 with the 1st mate, the 2nd engineer, and Ordinary Seaman/Gunner Knutsen attending.

-Other escorts were the Norwegian corvettes Montbretia, Eglantine and Acanthus, as well as the British destroyer Viscount.
+Montbretia, Eglantine and Acanthus were also among the escorts.
 Other ships lost were the British Empire Breeze (1 died), Katvaldis (3 died) and Sheaf Mount (31 died).
-Follow the convoy link provided above for more information, including the Commodore's report on the attacks, where Trolla is mentioned.
+Again, my page about Convoy ON 122 has more information.
+The Commodore's report on the attacks, where Trolla is mentioned, is also available.
+See also the external link at the end of this page for a detailed account of the battle.

 Crew List:

-The 1st mate had been on board for 9 months - on the bridge when the attack occurred.
+The 1st mate had been on board for 9 months.
+He was on the bridge when the attack occurred.

-Gunner Skitt was also on the bridge, as was Gunner Knutsen, the latter had only been on board since Aug.
-14.
+Gunner Skitt was also on the bridge, as was Gunner Knutsen, who had only been on board since Aug.
+14 (

 The 2nd engineer had been on board since Aug.
-7.
+7 - in other words, the latter 2 must have joined the ship in Garston (

 ** There's also a Johannes Nenningsland among the crew of Torvanger, which had been torpedoed just 2 months before.